-4a.
-[Conditional] AMF to SMF: N11 Message(PDU session ID(s)).
+4. [Conditional] AMF to SMF: N11 Message(PDU session ID(s)).

 If the MM NAS Service Request message includes PDU session ID(s), or this procedure is triggered by SMF but PDU session IDs from UE correlates to other SMFs than the one triggering the procedure, the AMF sends N11 message to SMF(s) associated with the PDU session ID(s).

+5. Based on the new location info, the SMF checks the UPF Selection Criteria according to clause 6.3.3 of TS 23.501 [2].
+If UE has moved out of the service area of UPF that connecting to RAN, SMF selects a new intermediate UPF.

+6a.
+[Conditional] SMF to new UPF: N4 Session Establishment Request

+If the SMF selects a new UPF to act as intermediate UPF for the PDU session, an N4 Session Establishment Request message is sent to the new UPF, providing Packet detection, enforcement and reporting rules to be installed on the intermediate UPF.
+The PDU session anchor info for this PDU Session is also provided to the intermediate UPF.

+6b. new UPF (intermediate) to SMF: N4 Session Establishment Response

+The new intermediate UPF sends an N4 Session Establishment Response message to the SMF.
+In case the UPF allocates CN tunnel info, it provides CN DL tunnel info and UL tunnel info (i.e. CN N3 tunnel info) to the SMF.
+The SMF starts a timer, to be used in step 17a to release the resource in old intermediate UPF if there is one.

+7a.
+[Conditional] SMF to UPF (PSA): N4 Session Modification Request

+The SMF sends N4 Session Modification Request message to PDU session anchor UPF, UPF (PSA), providing the DL tunnel information from new intermediate UPF.

+7b.
+UPF (PSA) to SMF: N4 Session Modification Response

+The UPF (PSA) sends N4 Session Modification Response message to SMF.

-4b.
-[Conditional] SMF to AMF: N11 Message (N2 SM information (PDU Session ID, QoS profile, CN N3 Tunnel Info, S-NSSAI)) to the AMF.
+8. [Conditional] SMF to AMF: N11 Message (N2 SM information (PDU Session ID, QoS profile, CN N3 Tunnel Info, S-NSSAI)) to the AMF.

-Upon reception of the N11 Message in 4a, each SMF sends N11 Message to the AMF to establish the User Plane(s) for the PDU sessions.
+The SMF generates N2 SM information and sends N11 Message to the AMF to establish the User Plane(s) for the PDU sessions.
 The N2 SM information contains information that the AMF shall provide to the RAN.

-5. AMF to (R)AN: N2 Request (N2 SM information received from SMF, security context, AMF Signalling Connection ID, Handover Restriction List, MM NAS Service Accept).
+9. AMF to (R)AN: N2 Request (N2 SM information received from SMF, security context, AMF Signalling Connection ID, Handover Restriction List, MM NAS Service Accept).